Skip to content

 What is the daily requirement?

-The recommended daily intake of copper according to German Society for Nutrition (DGE) between 1.0 and 1.5 mg per day.1 The European Food Safety Authority (EFSA) differentiates its reference values according to gender, namely 1.3 mg for women and 1.6 mg for men.2 A slightly lower intake of 0.9 mg is reported by the National Institutes of Health (NIH) issued.3
+According to the recommended daily intake of copper is German Nutrition Society (DGE) between 1.0 and 1.5 mg per day.1 The European Food Safety Authority (EFSA) differentiates its reference values according to gender, namely 1.3 mg for women and 1.6 mg for men.2 A slightly lower intake of 0.9 mg is reported by the National Institutes of Health (NIH) issued.3

-For pregnant and breastfeeding women is used by the EFSA an increase in copper intake to 1.5 mg per day and from NIH to 1.3 mg daily is recommended.2,3 From the DGE there is no information on this.1
+For pregnant and breastfeeding women is used by the EFSA an increase in copper intake to 1.5 mg per day and from the NIH to 1.3 mg daily is recommended.2,3 From the DGE there is no indication in this respect.1

-The following are the DGE reference values for Children and teenagers listed.
+The following are the reference values of the DGE for Children and teenagers listed.

 Children and teenagersRecommended intake in mg